prasunanand/prasunanand.github.io/_posts/2017-08-16-gsoc17-arrayfire-ruby-bindings-part-4-blas-lapack.markdown

 The figure shows that ArrayFire takes the least computation time of all.
-ArrayFire is 3 e +6 times faster than NMatrix for JRuby and NMatrix for Ruby(not BLAS) whereas 3 e +5 times faster than NMatrix for Ruby(using BLAS).
+ArrayFire is 3 e +6 times faster than NMatrix for JRuby and NMatrix for Ruby(not BLAS) whereas 7 e +5 times faster than NMatrix for Ruby(using BLAS).

+For LAPACK routines, like calculating determinant and lower-upper factorization, ArrayFire is 100 times faster than NMatrix for JRuby whereas 6 times faster than NMatrix for Ruby(using LAPACKE).

 Lets take a look at the implementation.